rbeetge/GL-Test/README.md

 Before you start:

 1. You can change the connection string to what DB Server you have currently installed on you machine.
-Otherwise, you'll need to install SQL Express.
+If you have SQL Server Express, that should just work.
-2. Run the update database command so the solution can create the DB and prepopulate it (In package manager console, "update-database" or "dotnet ef database update -p GLTest.Core -s GLTest".
-It's possible the migration script might not work with PostgreSQL and you'll have to update the migration script.
+2. Run the update database command so the solution can create the DB and prepopulate it.
+In package manager console, "update-database" or "dotnet ef database update -p GLTest.Core -s GLTest".
+If you are using PostgreSQL, you might have to update the migration sql script.
+The file is under the Migrations folder named 20240703015430_SeedData.cs.
-3. Clone this repo and make you changes there.
-You can just send the link to the repo once done.
+3. Clone this repo and make your changes there.
+You can just send us the link to the repo once done.

 Objective:
 The objective of this test is to see how easily you can adapt to an already existing code base and to test your DB migration skills.